-One of the core focus areas in our ESG roadmap is improved 'Diversity and Inclusion'.
-As part of this, women participation in new plants is at 40% continuously and to create value for the communities by uplifting their lives.
+We continue the ESG journey and community initiatives by innovating continuously and to create value for the communities by uplifting their lives.
 We are also extremely proud of the social work we do.
 It is focused on education, road safety, women empowerment, heritage conservation & revival and community development.